rosell-dk/webp-express/README.md

 - Open WebP Express options
 - Switch to *Just convert* operation mode
 - Set *File extension* to "Set to .webp"
-- Make sure the *Auto convert* option is ticked off
+- Make sure the *Auto convert* option is enabled

 #### 2. Setup Cache Enabler
 - Open the options
-- Tick of the *Create an additional cached version for WebP image support* option
+- Enable of the *Create an additional cached version for WebP image support* option

 #### 3. Let rise in a warm place until doubled